 Using a map is quite challenging as we need to calculate the radius, we try to be as accessible and easy to understand as possible, which is why we decided to make the radius reactive to the map movement.
 For accessibility the user can also search their location or use the GPS.

 We use Cypress for an end to end testing, which is integrated with Github CI and Vercel continuous deployment.
 Cypress is a test runner that allows you to write tests in a human-readable language.
 This eliminates the tedious workflow of testing for every change and gives us the confidentiality that our code didn't break.
-This also works well to check if there is a missed logic in the backend.
+This also works we

 In this project, My team and I decided to use conventional commit so the commit message is cleaner and easier to read.
 I've been using it since, I think it is awesome.
 Also using Vercel, we can practically backtrack to any deployment of the commit.